Why your coffee table styling looks weird

 The cornerstone of every space is a clear interior design/style strategy.
 What is an interior style strategy?
 It’s being crystal clear on what your interior style goal is and what your colour scheme is?
 Styling your coffee table is not simply about placing objects on the coffee table.

 It’s about placing the right objects in cohesion.
 Objects that fit with your interior style and colour scheme.
 Objects that work with the entire space.
 From a colour, texture, and shape perspective.
 Basically your coffee table is not an island.
-It’s part of a whole and putting three random pieces (below) on it because you heard that collections work best in odd numbers is not enough.
+It’s part of a whole.
+Placing three random pieces (below) on it because you heard that collections work best in odd numbers is not enough.

 What does the space need?

 How you style your coffee table is directly correlated to what the space needs.
-Once you have put in the focal pieces such a sofa and/or armchairs and some accessories or décor such as cushions, art, throw and rug, you need to take a step back and ask yourself what’s missing.
+First, place the focal pieces like a sofa and armchairs.
+Add some accessories or décor such as cushions, art, a throw, and a rug.
+Then, take a step back and ask yourself what’s missing.

-For example, if you’ve chosen a Hamptons interior style but haven’t added a floral pattern anywhere, either in your cushions or art, then maybe the objects on your coffee table take a floral motif.
+For example, if you’ve chosen a Hamptons interior style, but haven’t added a floral pattern anywhere, you could include it.
+Try adding it to your cushions or art.
+Alternatively, maybe the objects on your coffee table take a floral motif.

 Balancing the pieces on your coffee table

-I think the core interior design element that is often missing in coffee table styling and other styling such as console table or bookshelf, is balance.
+The core interior design element often missing in coffee table styling is balance.
+This also applies to other styling such as console tables or bookshelves.
 That is balance in shape, size, texture, material and colour.

 For example in the coffee table below the items have different heights and widths.
 There isn’t a repetition of the green colour for that object to make sense.
 There is too much glass.
 Because the coffee table has a glass table top you don’t need more glass in the cloche.
 The pieces are too far from each, other they don’t look like a cohesive collection.
 And the coastal motif is carried through, there is just one coral thing.